Whitemouth Dayflower, Widow’s Tears, Slender Dayflower, Scrub Dayflower

 2019 was a great year for identifying wildflowers on the farm.
 I took photos of Dayflowers in 2018 but I was just barely getting started identifying the wildflowers here.
 In 2019, I decided to ID as many as I could but I got fairly busy at a friend’s farm.
 It wasn’t until the end of August that I took the first photos of Commelina erecta and I didn’t see any C. communis until September 1.

 The Commelina erecta were in a very large colony along kind of ditch where the pasture drains into that leads to the pond.
 At first, I was checking their flowers sterile anthers for reddish-brown dots which is a characteristic of C. communis.
-There was a strange problem… The spath-like bracts the flowers emerge from on Commelina erecta are supposed to be closed while the bracts of C. communis are supposed to be open.
-However, all the flowers in this colony were open instead of closed… The flowers had light blue petals and no reddish-brown dots like C. erecta… So why were their bracts open instead of closed?
+There was a strange problem… The spath-like bracts the flowers emerge from on Commelina erecta are supposed to be fused together while the bracts of C. communis are supposed to be open (like a taco).
+However, all the flowers in this colony were open instead of fused… The flowers had light blue petals (C. communis has darker flowers) and no reddish-brown dots like C. erecta… So why were their bracts open instead of closed?

 Flowers emerge from spathelike bracts at the top of the stems.

-Flowers have two upper blue petals and a smaller white petal.
+Flowers have two upper blue petals and a smaller lower white petal.
 Flowers have three false anthers and three fertile anthers.
-The petals are a lighter blue that C. communis and they have no reddish-brown spots.
+The petals are a lighter blue than C. communis and they have no reddish-brown spots.

 Here again, the above photo shows an open bract instead of being fused at the lower third like it is supposed to be… The bract is folded so what looks like the lower part is actually the midrib.

 NICE!
 Flowers open in succession, but many bracts have two flowers that are open at the same time.
 Flowers supposedly only last for one day.

 I am running out of words to say about the flowers…